shiroyuki/com.shiroyuki.www/docs/source/projects/imagination.rst

 Project Imagination
 ###################

+:Language: Python 2.7 / 3.3+

+.. note:: This project is in the maintenance mode.

 Imagination is a reusable component and aspect-oriented programming framework inspired by JavaBeans, AspectJ, Doctrine 2 and Symfony 2.